NetComposer/nksip/doc/FEATURES.md

  * A written from scratch, fully typed Erlang code easy to understand and extend.
 Unit tests cover nearly all of the functionality.
  * Hot core and application code upgrade.
  * Very few external dependencies: [Lager](https://github.com/basho/lager) for error logging and [Cowboy](http://ninenines.eu") as TCP/SSL acceptor and Websocket server.
- * UDP, TCP, TLS and SCTP transports, capable of handling thousands of simultaneous sessions.
+ * UDP, TCP, TLS, SCTP, WS and WSS transports, capable of handling thousands of simultaneous sessions.
  * Stateful proxy servers with serial and parallel forking.
  * Stateless proxy servers, even using TCP/TLS.
+ * SIP-over-Websockes support, as a server and as a client.
  * Full IPv6 support.
 NkSIP can connect IPv4-only with IPv6-only hosts.
  * Full support for NAPTR and SRV location, including priority and weights.
  * Outbound and GRUU support.